 11. Clary Sage

-Traditionally Clary Sage was used to enhance our ability to dream and to recall dreams.
+Clary Sage is another known nervine (calming the nerves) and sedative so is one of the favorite essential oils for sleep.
+Traditionally this oil was used to enhance our ability to dream and to recall dreams.
 This essential oil contains naturally occurring sclareol which helps calm our nervous system in times of stress, depression and insomnia.

-It is thought that the calming and relaxing properties of Clary Sage may help us to gain a more healthy and positive attitude by balancing our emotions and quieting our mind.
+It is thought that the calming and relaxing properties may help us to gain a more healthy and positive attitude by balancing our emotions and quieting our mind.
+As a blend for restful sleep try diffusing Clary Sage with Lavender, Frankincense, and Sweet Orange.

 12. Cedarwood.

 Cedarwood is one of the most comforting and grounding of the essential oils for sleep.
 It has an earthy woodsy aroma that is perfect used in a diffuser before bed.
+It is a proven sedative and research shows it helps decrease our heart rate and even lowers blood pressure.

-The relaxing, calming and comforting properties Cedarwood provides is not all, it is also an anti-inflammatory, expectorant and antiseptic.
+Cedarwood boosts our serotonin levels.
+It does this by stimulating our pineal gland which transforms it and releases melatonin.
+This increased melatonin level is important for regulating and stabilizing our sleep pattern.
+The relaxing, calming and comforting properties are not the only benefit, it is also an anti-inflammatory, expectorant and antiseptic.
 This makes it excellent if cold, cough or flu is causing a lack of sleep.

 Use in a diffuser or in a carrier oil mix.
-Dap a couple of drops of Cedarwood mixed in carrier oil on your forehead, inner wrists or back of the neck at the base of skull.
+Dap a couple of drops of Cedarwood mixed in carrier on your forehead, inner wrists or back of the neck at the base of skull.

 Essential Oils For Sleep Application Methods.